Factor Polynomials by Common Factor

 Example

-NOTE: that it is very easy to check if your factorization is correct by expanding the factored form to check if you get the original polynomial
+NOTE: It is very easy to check if your factorization is correct by expanding the factored form to see if you get the original polynomial.

 More Examples